ilakarsu/Workarea/README.md

  2. SWAP (Personal preference, I usually go with 2-3GB)
  3. Root (Remainder of your available storage space)

 However, since we are going to include the SWAP partition in our main partition, we will use two partitions only: boot and root.
 The latter will be encrypted.
+See graph below:

+TODO

 We will use fdisk, you can also achieve the same results using cfdisk or any other partitioning tool of your choice.